Fingerstyle guitar: Carter Family picking

 Carter Family picking, also known as "'thumb brush' technique or the 'Carter lick,' and also the 'church lick' and the 'Carter scratch'", is a style of fingerstyle guitar named for Maybelle Carter of the Carter Family's distinctive style of rhythm guitar in which the melody is played on the bass strings, usually low E, A, and D while rhythm strumming continues above, on the treble strings, G, B, and high E. This often occurs during the break.

 Travis picking

 Travis picking derives its name from Merle Travis.
 The foundation of Travis picking revolves around the combination of alternate-bass fingerpicking and syncopated melodies.

-This style is commonly played on steel string acoustic guitars.
+This style is commonly played on steel-string acoustic guitars.
 Pattern picking is the use of "preset right-hand pattern[s]" while fingerpicking, with the left hand fingering standard chords.
-The most common pattern, sometimes broadly referred to as Travis picking after Merle Travis, and popularized by Chet Atkins, Scotty Moore, James Burton, Marcel Dadi, James Taylor, John Prine, Colter Wall and Tommy Emmanuel, is as follows:
+The most common pattern, sometimes broadly referred to as Travis picking after Merle Travis, and popularized by Chet Atkins, Scotty Moore, James Burton, Marcel Dadi, James Taylor, John Prine, Colter Wall, and Tommy Emmanuel, is: